 - Leavening - You'll need a combination of baking soda and baking powder to get the proper rise.
 The two are not interchangeable.

 - Cheese - Shredded sharp cheddar cheese should be freshly shredded from a block.
 I do not recommend using pre-shredded bagged cheese that is often coated in anti-clumping powders.
-When melted, these powders can give the cheese a grainy texture.
+These powders can give the cheese a grainy texture when melted.
 Sharp cheddar can be substituted with monterey jack, mild cheddar, pepper jack, or gruyere.
 Cheese can also be omitted entirely without affecting the recipe.

 Tips and tricks

-- Don't overmix your batter - Mix your wet and dry ingredients together until just combined.
-Overmixing your batter can create tough bread.
+Don't overmix your batter - Mix your wet and dry ingredients together until just combined.
+Overmixing your batter can cause tough bread.

-- Buttermilk substitute - Don't have buttermilk on hand?
+Buttermilk substitute - Don't have buttermilk on hand?
 Do not substitute with regular milk - it doesn't have enough acidity.
-Instead, add one tablespoon of white vinegar to a liquid measuring cup, then fill to the one cup mark with milk.
-Allow your milk to sit for 5 minutes, then add to the recipe as directed.
+Add one tablespoon of white vinegar to a liquid measuring cup then fill to the one cup mark with milk instead.
+Allow your milk to sit for 5 minutes then add to the recipe as directed.

-- Serve same day - Homemade cornbread is best served the same day, if possible.
+Serve same day - Homemade cornbread is best served the same day.
 Cornbread will begin to dry out after about two days.

 Recommended